ZhenyingZhu/StudyNotes/AIAndData.md

 Plugin is a set of skills as a package, can be un-official.
 What if there are conflicts in the skills?
 Can be manually overload.

-How to prevent AI doing things wrong
+How to prevent AI doing things wrong?
+Need feedback loop.

 ## Agent